flos-flower/easy-todo-app/README.md

-# Easy TODO APP using React
+# Easy TODO APP made using React and Django REST

-App made for learning purposes
+App was made for learning purposes